derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-04/05/2025 16:19:44 : 3 Database Admins walked into a NoSQL bar.
+05/05/2025 16:22:48 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-QAs consist of 55% water, 30% blood and 15% Jira tickets.
+Schrodinger's attitude to web development: If I don't look at it in Internet Explorer then there's a chance it looks fine.
 <!-- replace-with-joke ends -->